 Also, the landlord must enter your property only for legal reasons.
 Such reasons include making repairs, inspecting the unit, or showing the unit to prospective tenants.
 For reasons that are not legally allowed, you have the right in Georgia to break the lease agreement.
 In the meantime, you may also obtain a court order to compel the landlord to stop the behavior.

 4. You are a victim of domestic violence

-Currently, Georgia doesn’t have a state statute extending special protection to tenants who are victims of domestic violence.
-If you are a victim of domestic violence and want to move out, check with a battered women’s shelter or police.
+Currently, Georgia doesn’t have a state statute extending special protection to tenants who are domestic violence victims.
+If you are a domestic violence victim and want to move out, check with a battered women’s shelter or police.